-If you have any questions or would like advice then please contact our Family Support Worker, Samir Khan.
+If you have any questions or would like advice then please contact our Family Support Worker, Gemma Zand.

-Samir explains below how he could help you and your family:
+Gemma explains below how she could help you and your family.

-I am Samir your Family Support Worker based at Crosshill School 2 days a week on Monday and Tuesday to offer support, information and advice for all parents and carers.
+Hi, I'm Gemma, your Family Support Worker, and I'm based at Crosshill fulltime to offer support, information and advice for all parents and carers.

 I assist staff, children and families in securing the support required for each child's progress.
 There is a wealth of knowledge, care and opportunity at Crosshill, so my liaison role aims to help families to access the school and wider support networks easily.